 - Active Facebook community: Neutrogena’s Facebook page is very active, and the company posts information about skin-related topics, such as skin cancer and acne.
 They respond publicly and privately to consumer questions and complaints.

-- Best for Neutrogena is best for women with acne and women seeking anti-aging skincare and cosmetic products.
+- Best for: Neutrogena is best for women with acne and women seeking anti-aging skincare and cosmetic products.

-Neutrogena Company Profile
+Neutrogena Company Information

 - Company Name: